 Other Signs and Symptoms

 People with autism sometimes may have physical symptoms, including digestive problems such as constipation and sleep problems.
 Children may have poor coordination of the large muscles used for running and climbing, or the smaller muscles of the hand.
-About a third of people with autism also often have seizures.
+About a third of people with autism also have seizures.

 How Does Autism Affect the Brain?